Underwater Photography in Curacao

 Stan’s Curacao Scuba Diving Tip: Go in the morning during the week (less crowded) and your day should go like this: dive, nap, dive, lunch at the beach, nap, dive, then home to the hotel to order room service so you can spend the night downloading your images.
 Repeat as needed!
 The “pool” is always open from the dock.

-Stan's Favorite Curacao Dive Sites for Underwater Photography
+Stan's Favorite Dive Sites in Curacao

 Playa Kalki, Alice in Wonderland